SharePoint/sp-dev-docs/docs/schema/spinner-element-commanduidefinitiontype-complextypeapphostwebfeatures.md

-description: Describes Spinner element (CommandUIDefinitionType complexType)) and includes information on elements and attributes. ms.audience: Developer ms.topic: reference ms.prod: sharepoint ms.localizationpriority: medium ms.assetid: 2db6c755-3082-82a7-f12a-608342829a10
+description: Describes Spinner element (CommandUIDefinitionType complexType)) and includes information on elements and attributes. ms.audience: Developer ms.topic: reference ms.localizationpriority: medium ms.assetid: 2db6c755-3082-82a7-f12a-608342829a10
 ---

 # Spinner element (CommandUIDefinitionType complexType)

 (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information